ESPN Sexual Harassment Lawsuit Filed By Ex-Anchor Adrienne Lawrence

 Contained in the lurid and detailed allegations in the lawsuit about ESPN generally is the statement that “misogyny is deeply woven into the fabric of ESPN’s culture.”
 Included among them is an accusation that ESPN icon Chris Berman left a “threatening and racially disparaging vociemail” for former SportsCenter anchor Jemele Hill, and HR did nothing about it.
 Berman had a track record of misconduct toward women, the lawsuit added.

-Male ESPN employees supposedly make it a standard practice to watch porn on their office computers, the lawuit also alleges.
+Male ESPN employees supposedly make it a standard practice to watch porn on their office computers, the lawsuit also alleges.

 In the nine-count complaint, Adrienne Lawrence is seeking actual and punitive damages under Title VII of the U. S. Civil Rights Act and its Connecticut counterpart statute, plus legal fees, and seeks a jury trial.